Alma universitas studiorum parmensis A.D. 962 - Università di Parma Alma universitas studiorum parmensis A.D. 962 - Università di Parma

 The call is usually published at the end of November/December and applications must be made by February/March.
 Applications are screened by a commission composed of the Coordinator and the Referents for international mobility of the Department [see below] who makes a selection by March, based on criteria previously indicated in the call.
 The evaluation criteria may include, for example, motivational aspects, the average of the marks of the exams taken and the number of exams taken, consistency with the educational path that the student presents with the application.

-In any case, it is advisable to look the UNIPR website for Erasmus updates constantly for the recent announcements for study.
+In any case, it is advisable to look the UNIPR website for Erasmus updates constantly for the recent study mobility programs.

 Erasmus+ Traineeship (SMT)